localmed/django-assetfiles/README.md

     Assetfiles will automatically serve up the processed version of `main.scss` at the static url of `/static/css/main.css`.

+4. To serve assets in development, either use `runserver` as normal or add the following to your `urls.py`:

+    ``` python
+    from assetfiles.urls import assetfiles_urlpatterns

+    # ... the rest of your URLconf goes here ...

+    urlpatterns += assetfiles_urlpatterns()
+    ```

-3. For deployment, run `collectstatic` as usual and Assetfiles will process and copy over the assets:
+5. For deployment, run `collectstatic` as usual and Assetfiles will process and copy over the assets:

     ``` sh
     $ python manage.py collectstatic